Qualitative planar dynamics with star nodes and homogeneous nonlinearities: beyond Hilbert's $16^{th}$ problem: Examples

-\paragraph{Acknowledgements:} The authors are grateful to R. Prohens and A. Teruel for fruitful conversations.
-The first author was partially supported by the Spanish Research Project MINECO-18-MTM2017-87697-P. The last two authors were partially supported by Centro de Matem\'atica da Universidade do Porto (CMUP), financed by national funds through FCT - Funda\c{c}\~ao para a Ci\^encia e a Tecnologia, I.P., under the project UIDB/00144/2020.
+\paragraph{Acknowledgements:} The authors are grateful to R. Prohens and A. Teruel for fruitful conversations and to F\'abio Scalco Dias for Example~\ref{ex:grau3}.
+The first author was partially supported by the Spanish Research project PID2020--113052GB--I00.
+The last two authors were partially supported by Centro de Matem\'atica da Universidade do Porto (CMUP), financed by national funds through FCT - Funda\c{c}\~ao para a Ci\^encia e a Tecnologia, under the project UID/00144/2025.